BradyDouthit/cmdr/README.md

    ```
    This will display the top 10 most frequently used commands.

-3. **Most Common Mistakes**: Use the `-M` or `--invalid` flag to see commands that you've attempted to run but don't exist or have failed.
+3. **Most Commonly Invalid Commands**: Use the `-I` or `--invalid` flag to see commands that you've attempted to run but don't exist or have failed.

    Example:
    ```